Azure/PSRule.Rules.Azure/docs/features.md

 Azure resources can be validated throughout their lifecycle to support a DevOps culture.
 From as early as authoring an ARM template, resources can be validated offline before deployment.

-Pre-flight validation can be integrated into a continuous integration (CI) pipeline to:
+Pre-flight validation can be integrated into a continuous integration (CI) pipeline as unit tests to:

 - **Shift-left** &mdash; Identify configuration issues and provide fast feedback in PRs.
 - **Quality gates** &mdash; Implement quality gates between environments such as development, test, and production.